mirumee/satchless/doc/index.rst

 .. _`GitHub`: http://github.com/mirumee/satchless

-**Warning:** Currently *Satchless* is shortly entering a beta stage of development.
-It is already possible to build a shop on top of it, but still you should be prepared some, sometimes evenbackward-incompatible changes to the code.
+**Warning:** *Satchless* is shortly entering a beta stage of development and it's perfectly possible to build a shop on top of it already.
+However, you should be still prepared for some - sometimes also backward-incompatible - changes to the code.

 Main concepts
 =============